REMEMBER; US Bank financing is BACK!

 In today’s market, the developer or realtor finds buying partners for you.
 You must be careful if looking for this type of ownership on your own, as some very high end time share properties began using the term ‘Fractional’ a few years back as well, and time share usage is a whole different ball-game!

 Usually, Fractional ownership is also in a high-end resort or community, such as Villa la Estancia, Esperanza, Monte Cristo, Pueblo Bonito Sunset, etc. It is important to get in writing that your Fractional Ownership is actually Deeded (meaning you receive a Title to that UNIT) which you can use, rent or resell as you please.
-These high end vacation resorts usually also have property management programs and rental pools that you can utilize for additional fees.
+These high end vacation resorts will also have property management programs and rental pools that you can utilize for additional fees.
 Be aware there will be a rather hefty monthly HOA even for months you don’t own or occupy the unit.

 In some instances, a Fractional Ownership is actually ‘undeeded’…sometimes the contract is written with a promise to ‘trust’ in the future.
 These are extremely difficult to resell, and usually you are forced to give the property back to the developer for resale purposes.
 Occasionally, your particular unit: the one you fell in love with, is not the one you’ll use during your visit.
 It may be ‘rented’ out much as a hotel suite as needed by the developer or manager, and your own visit will be in a similar suite with different views, etc.